lexbor/docs/source/examples/punycode/decode.md

 }
 ```

-If there isn’t sufficient space, it reallocates memory to increase the buffer size by threefold.
+If there isn't sufficient space, it reallocates memory to increase the buffer size by threefold.
 If this operation fails, an error message is displayed and the program jumps to the `failed` label to free allocated memory and exit.

 ### Input Cleaning